jacobecontreras/LEAPP-RAG/README.md

 ## Purpose

 This project explores the mechanics of AI agents within a forensic context.
-Its primary utility is to assist in locating evidence within LEAPP reports, acting as a navigational aid rather than an analytical replacement.
+Its primary utility is to assist in locating evidence within LEAPP reports.

 The system utilizes a RAG (Retrieval-Augmented Generation) architecture combined with a custom ReAct (Reasoning + Acting) Agent to parse and interact with report data.